 How is child support enforced?

 The decree of divorce must have specific language on the amount of child support to be paid, who is to pay the support, to whom the support is payable, where and how it is to be paid, and when it is to be paid.
+Your child support attorney should review the language and guidelines to ensure that they’re in your best interest and in the best interest of your child.

 Will the court order back Child Support?